MrTrojan-404/TrafficSim/README.md

 2. Double-click `Launch_Pitch.bat`.
    *(This will silently initialize the Flask server in the background and launch the Unreal Engine simulation).*
 3. Inside the simulation UI, click **Launch Dashboard** to open the Command Center at `http://localhost:5000`.
-4. After closing the simulation, check the project directory for your timestamped `urbanflow_log_[DATE].csv` file.
+4. After closing the simulation, check the project directory for your timestamped `TrafficSim_log_[DATE].csv` file.

 ---

-## 🛠️ Development & Manual Testing
+## Development & Manual Testing

 If you are running the project from inside the Unreal Editor:
 1. Run `Start_Dashboard.bat` to spin up the Python listener.